subhanikhanpathan/skinbeauty.com/README.md

 # ✨skinbeauty.com✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for skin & beauty related based website in india

 ### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.